konkolorado/clog/README.md

 sure to uncomment only the sections that are going to have contents added to them.
 Git add and push the file.

-A Github Action will periodically run, collecting changelog fragments in the `changelog.d` directoy and compiling them into the completed `CHANGELOG.md`.
+A Github Action will periodically run (by default on Sunday evenings), collecting changelog fragments in the `changelog.d` directoy and compiling them into the completed `CHANGELOG.md`.

 ## Versions